Naltrexone (Intramuscular route)

 This medicine may cause serious problems with your liver.
 Call your doctor right away if you start having dark urine, pain in the upper stomach, or yellowing of the eyes or skin while you are using this medicine.

 This medicine may increase your risk of having a lung disease called eosinophilic pneumonia.
-Tell your doctor right away if you have shortness of breath, coughing, or wheezing after receiving this medicine.
+Tell your doctor right away if you have coughing or trouble breathing after receiving this medicine.

 You will need to stop using opioids (narcotics) for at least 7 to 10 days before you can start receiving naltrexone injection.
 Your doctor may need to do the naloxone challenge test or a urine test for opioids to make sure you are opioid-free.

 This medicine blocks the "high" feeling you get from narcotic (opioid) drugs, including heroin.
 Since naltrexone injection may make you more sensitive to lower doses of opioids than you have previously used, you should not use heroin or any other narcotic drugs to overcome what the medicine is doing.
 You could overdose and develop serious problems.

 This medicine may increase thoughts of suicide.
 Tell your doctor right away if you start to feel more depressed.
 Also tell your doctor right away if you have thoughts about hurting yourself.
 Report any unusual thoughts or behaviors that trouble you, especially if they are new or get worse quickly.
 Make sure your caregiver knows if you feel tired all the time, sleep a lot more or a lot less than usual, feel hopeless or helpless, or if you have trouble sleeping, get upset easily, have a big increase in energy, or start to act reckless.
 Also tell your doctor if you have sudden or strong feelings, such as feeling nervous, angry, restless, violent, or scared.